chenxingqiang/jax-sklearn/doc/modules/cross_validation.rst

 The :class:`GroupShuffleSplit` iterator behaves as a combination of :class:`ShuffleSplit` and :class:`LeavePGroupsOut`, and generates a sequence of randomized partitions in which a subset of groups are held out for each split.
+Each train/test split is performed independently meaning there is no guaranteed relationship between successive test sets.

 Here is a usage example::

-  >>> from sklearn.model_selection import GroupShuffleSplit
+  >>> from xlearn.model_selection import GroupShuffleSplit

   >>> X = [0.1, 0.2, 2.2, 2.4, 2.3, 4.55, 5.8, 0.001]
   >>> y = ["a", "b", "b", "b", "c", "c", "c", "a"]